Farbdrucker/jarvis/README.md

 * **How are you?**
 * **How do they call a quarter pounder with cheese in Paris?**

-If you want to hear some funny **jokes** download the `shortjokes.csv` from [kaggle](https://www.kaggle.com/abhinavmoudgil95/short-jokes/data) and place it into the assets and aks for
+If you want to hear some funny **jokes** download the `shortjokes.csv` from [kaggle](https://www.kaggle.com/abhinavmoudgil95/short-jokes/data) and place it into the assets and ask for
 * **Tell me a joke**

 If you want to browse **Wikipedia** with the voice assistant ensure to have `advanced_requirements.txt` installed and ask